angular/angular/guides/cdk-table.md

 </cdk-row>
 ```

+##### Styling columns

+Each header and row cell will be provided a CSS class that includes its column.
+For example,
+cells that are displayed in the column `name` will be given the class `cdk-column-name`.
+This allows
+columns to be given styles that will match across the header and rows.

+Since columns can be given any string for its name, its possible that it cannot be directly applied
+to the CSS class (e.g. `*nameColumn!`).
+In these cases, the special characters will be replaced by
+the `-` character.
+For example, cells container in a column named `*nameColumn!` will be given
+the class `cdk-column--nameColumn-`.

 #### Connecting the table to a data source

 Data is provided to the table through a `DataSource`.
 When the table receives a data source,